The key to motivate employees, even when the going gets tough

 This is something that can be changed immediately.
 As a manager, just go up to your employees and start letting them know of your thoughts and feelings toward their work.
 So be the change and your office’s catalyst.
 Start working better.

 Do you have any tips and tricks that you may want to share with the audience to better employee feedback?
-Let me know your thoughts on twitter @Officevibe.
+Let us know your thoughts on twitter @Officevibe.